sneko/cordova-facebook-plugin-windows/README.md

 cordova-facebook-plugin-windows
 ===============================

-An alternative to use Facebook SDK (with dialogs) on Windows and Windows Phone (8.1+)
+An Cordova alternative to use Facebook SDK (with dialogs) on Windows and Windows Phone (8.1+)